DJI Osmo Pocket 3 vs C400 3-in-1: Which Action Camera is for ii?

 Choose the C400 3-in-1 if:

-• You want maximum versatility and creative options
+• You are looking for maximum versatility and creative options

 • Budget is an important consideration